The percentage of dentists who are women is growing, a trend that mirrors the makeup of dental schools and the general workforce.

 "For example, the research shows that, all else equal, dentists who are women are less likely to own a practice, more likely to be in dental service organizations and more likely to treat Medicaid patients," he said.
 "They also earn less, even after adjusting for specialty and hours worked."

 For more data from HPI, go to ADA.org/HPI.
-To learn about the ADA's efforts surrounding diversity and inclusion, visit ADA.org/about-the-ada/diversity-and-inclusion.
+To learn about the ADA's efforts surrounding diversity and inclusion, visit the ADA's Diversity and Inclusion page.